 - While you’re at it, visit the Bonneville Salt Flats, too.
 Just standing there is amazing…it’s so flat that you can actually see the earth curve.
 The famous Bonneville Speedway is located in the western portion of the flats, near Wendover.
 It is perfectly flat and has a thick crust of salty soil.
 It looks like a frozen lake bed covered with snow.
 Just east of there on I80 is a rest stop that offers fantastic views in multiple directions, and you can walk on the flats here.

 - Take in a concert at Red Butte Botanical Garden on the grounds of the University of Utah.

-- The Salt Lake City Public Library may seem like a strange selection, but the architecture will wow you! a half-million books with gorgeous lounging areas are the perfect place to sip your latte.
-The indoor cafe and the outdoor garden with amazing views of Wasatch Mountains are can’t miss stops, not to mention all the other cute shops in the Library Square.
+- The Salt Lake City Public Library may seem like a strange selection, but the architecture will wow you!
+A half-million books with gorgeous lounging areas make it the perfect place to sip your latte.
+The indoor cafe and the outdoor garden with amazing views of Wasatch Mountains are can’t-miss stops, not to mention all the other cute shops in the Library Square.